Cyrix Cx486DLC: Specifications

 As prices on Intel's 486 line fell, Cyrix found it more and more difficult for its 486SLC and DLC CPUs to compete and released a fully pin-compatible version of the 486SX and DX in 1993.

 The 486DLC did not see widespread use among large OEMs, but it was widely known among the hardware enthusiast community that an AMD 386DX-40 or Cyrix 486DLC-33 could keep up with a 486SX-25 at a lower cost, so it gained a small following among budget-minded enthusiasts.
 It was also sometimes used as a replacement for a 386 CPU to give a small speed boost.
 However, the 486DLC was not designed to be a direct CPU replacement and could lead to stability problems in older boards it was not intended for.
 "Cyrix-aware" motherboards usually had a few extra cache control lines to maintain cache coherency, as well as CPU register control in the BIOS to enable/disable the on-board cache.
 Cyrix later released a clock-doubled "direct replacement" upgrade package for 386DX systems called the Cx486DRu2.
-This kit included a standard 486DLC with an extra "dingus" that sat between the CPU and socket and provided the control lines for cache coherency.
-These kits were quickly superseded by the Cx486DRx2 CPU, which integrated the cache coherency circuitry into the CPU itself.
+This kit included a standard 486DLC with an extra "dingus" that sits between the CPU and socket and provides the control lines for cache coherency.
+These kits were quickly superseded by the Cx486DRx2 CPU, which integrates the cache coherency circuitry into the CPU itself.
 The Cx486DRx2 appeared on the market in 1994, by which time the 486 was already being displaced by the Pentium.
 Sales were poor due to the high price and the underwhelming performance compared to a true Intel 486DX2.
 It was often cheaper to purchase a new 486 motherboard than to invest in an upgrade CPU.